cesarsandiford/UNCC-Fintech-Project-3/README.md

     * Display the transaction receipt on the webpage.

-3. In `app.py`, in the “Appraise Art” section, complete the following substeps:
+3. In `app.py`, in the “Appraise Art” section:

     * Use Web3.py to call the `newAppraisal` function of the contract to record a new appraisal when someone clicks the Appraise Artwork button.
 Use the first account, in `w3.eth.accounts[0]` for the transaction.

-4. In `app.py`, in the “Get Appraisals” section, complete the following substeps:
+4. In `app.py`, in the “Get Appraisals” section:

     * Create a Streamlit component that gets an artwork token ID from the user.